-- rents from real property; - interest on debt secured by mortgages on real property, or on interests in real property; - dividends or other distributions on, and gain from the sale of, shares in other REITs; - gain from the sale of real estate assets; - income and gain derived from foreclosure properties; and

-• income derived from the temporary investment in stock and debt investments purchased with the proceeds from the issuance of our stock or a public offering of our debt with a maturity date of at least five years and that we receive during the one-year period beginning on the date on which we received such new capital.
+- a. rents from real property; - b. interest on debt secured by mortgages on real property, or on interests in real property; - c. dividends or other distributions on, and gain from the sale of, shares in other REITs; - d. gain from the sale of real estate assets (excluding gain from the sale of a debt instrument issued by a "publicly offered REIT" (ie., a REIT that is required to file annual and periodic reports with the SEC under the Exchange Act) to the extent not secured by real property or an interest in real property) not held for sale to customers; - e. income and gain derived from foreclosure properties; and f. income derived from the temporary investment in stock and debt investments purchased with the proceeds from the issuance of our stock or a public offering of our debt with a maturity date of at least five years and that we receive during the one-year period beginning on the date on which we received such new capital.

-Although a debt instrument issued by a "publicly offered REIT" is treated as "real estate asset" for the asset tests, see "-Asset Tests", the interest income and gain from the sale of such debt instrument is not treated as qualifying income for the 75% gross income test unless the debt instrument is secured by real property or an interest in real property.